-- □ Interviewed responsible manager(s) in flight operations. - □ Observed line flight and flight simulator operations (focus: in-flight fuel management procedures). - □ Other Action (Specify)
+- □ Observed line flight and flight simulator operations (focus: in-flight fuel management procedures). - Other Action (Specify)

 The intent of this provision is to specify the last procedural step in a series of steps to ensure the safe completion of a flight.
 The "MAYDAY, MAYDAY, MAYDAY, FUEL" declaration provides the clearest and most urgent expression of an emergency situation brought about by insufficient usable fuel remaining to protect the planned final reserve.
 It communicates that immediate action must be taken by the PIC and the air traffic control authority to ensure that the aircraft can land as soon as possible.
 It is used when all opportunities to protect final reserve fuel have been exploited and in the judgment of the PIC, the flight will now land with less than final reserve fuel remaining in the tanks.
 The word fuel is used as part of the declaration simply to convey the exact nature of the emergency to ATC.
+Guidance on in-flight fuel management including emergency fuel declarations is contained in the ICAO Flight Planning and Fuel Management Manual (Doc 9976).